-If you can afford supplements, you should be using them.
-The primary three you should be considering are protein, carbs, and creatine.
-Whey protein supplements are the fastest known way to deliver quality protein to your muscles.
-Also, this makes shakes particularly effective after your workouts, when your body is craving protein for muscle re-growth.
+If you can afford supplements, use them.
+The primary three you should consider are protein, carbs, and creatine.
+Whey protein supplements are the fastest way to deliver quality protein to your muscles.
+Also, this makes shakes effective after workouts, when your body craves protein for muscle re-growth.

 There are three critical times that you should take supplements.
 First thing in the morning, after your workout, and before bed.
-If your diet is up to scratch, you shouldnít need supplements at any other time.
+If your diet is up to scratch, you shouldn’t need supplements at any other time.
 Finally, don’t use supplements to replace meals.
 Supplements are supplements, not meal replacements.

 Am I training hard and not smart?

 The biggest mistake the new lifters make is thinking that the more they workout, the bigger they’ll get.
 Also, this couldn’t be further from the truth!
 Two basic rules you must remember for weight training.
 First, quality is better than quantity.
 Second, compound exercises are the kings of building muscle.
 Compound exercises require at least two joint movements.
 Extensive compound exercises include squats, bench presses, deadlifts, and seated rows.
 These movements recruit many more muscle fibers to be used to move the weight.

 Also, this means you work out more muscle groups, the exercise is more challenging, and the growth potential is much greater.
 It would be best to do three compound exercises for one isolation exercise.
 For example, your back/biceps workout might comprise the deadlift, seated row, bent-over row, and standing bicep curl.
 Might you think this is not enough work for your biceps?
 Wrong.
 You work your biceps heavily over these exercises; the bicep curl finishes them.

 The length of any training session should not exceed one hour.
 And you only need to train one muscle group once per week.
 Also, this means a split routine should only need to be three days per week.
 Most professional bodybuilders only train four times per week.
 Remember, it’s quality, not quantity.